AlecBenzer/alecbenzer.github.com/_posts/2014-05-15-approximate-linear-systems.md

 We see that starting at around $n = 300$ Jacobi starts to gain an advantage over `np.linalg.solve` and continues to become much faster as $n$ grows larger, getting to about 8 times faster at $n = 1000$.

-Of course, this test isn't completely fair, as we are purposefully only generating matricies we know Jacobi can solve.
+Of course, this test isn't completely fair, as we are purposefully only generating matrices we know Jacobi can solve.
 In general, `np.linalg.solve` will guarentee a solution, whereas Jacobi can simply diverge.
 But, in cases where we know that $A$ is diagonally dominant, Jacobi offers an efficient way to solve $Ax = b$.

 [gaussian]: http://en.wikipedia.org/wiki/Gaussian_elimination